qtaped/picomputer/README.md

 Some tweaks are needed in order to rotate the screen and get the right resolution with graphic acceleration.
 In both console and graphical mode.
 A GPIO Default State is changed, this allows you to turn on/off the screen by controlling output2 on retroPSU, and always keep it on if piComputer restart.
 Files concerned are in _system_ folder.
 > **At this time, the install script DOES NOT copy those files, you have to do it manually**
+e.g.
 ```
 sudo cp $HOME/.picomputer/system/00-picomputer.conf /usr/share/X11/xorg.conf.d/

-sudo cp $HOME/.picomputer/system/cmdline.txt /boot/
+add fbcon=rotate:3 to file: /boot/cmdline.txt (see example)

 sudo cp $HOME/.picomputer/system/config.txt /boot/

 reboot
 ```